Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy_advanced.md

 Optional:

 - `key` (String) Helper key used by some types: consumer (id|username), consumer_group (id|name), header (header name).
-- `type` (String) The attribute to match against.
-Not Null; must be one of ["consumer", "consumer_group", "header", "ip", "model", "path", "provider"]
+- `type` (String) The attribute to match against. possible known values include one of ["consumer", "consumer_group", "header", "ip", "model", "path", "provider"]; Not Null
 - `values` (List of String) Allowed values for the selected type.
 Not Null